LosoncziTamas/LosoncziTamas.github.io/_posts/2020-03-06-scrollable-grid-list.md

     }
 ```

-In some cases this minimal setup is perfectly fine, for example when you are making a prototype or you know that the number of items will be relatively small and you won't make changes frequently in the data set.
+In some cases, this minimal setup is perfectly fine, for example when you are making a prototype or you know that the number of items will be relatively small and you won't make changes frequently in the data set.
 Still, it has several pain points.

 ## Potential pitfalls & issues
-- Removal of items is error-prone and not performant.
+- The removal of items is error-prone and not performant.
   - Consider a situation where you may want to clear the list first, and then add new items to the grid.
 Since `Destroy()` is not called instantaneously but after the current update loop has finished, the newly added items will be destroyed as well.
-- Large number of items are not handled efficently.
+- A large number of items are not handled efficiently.
   - Items are destroyed and created each time the data set changes.
 - Harder to identify which item gets selected (one string field may not be sufficient to differentiate an item from the rest).
   - You can remedy this by adding a field to the `ItemData` which uniquely identifies it in the collection like an ID or a reference.
 - Wrong item can get selected in the grid.
-  - This can happen when the child is taking more size then specified cell size in the `Grid Layout Group`.
+  - This can happen when the child is taking more size than specified cell size in the `Grid Layout Group`.

 ## Second attempt
-To tackle the unneccesary creation and destroyal of objects we use a pool which buffers and returns object on demand.
+To tackle the unnecessary creation and destruction of objects we use a pool which buffers and returns object on demand.

 ```
     public class LevelSelectorPool : MonoBehaviour